 If you want a romantic getaway with your partner, why bother with the drudgery of airport queues, delayed flights, and the expense of European cities?

-Stay right here in the UK and you will find that Britain has many romantic, cost-effective alternatives where you can spend some quality time with your other half.
+Stay right here in the UK and you will find that Britain has many romantic, cost-effective alternatives where you can spend some quality time together.

 The Somerset town of Glastonbury is most famous for the music festival that takes place just a few miles away, but this peaceful market town has a lot to offer you the rest of the year too.